When it all comes together… How the nurses of 7West put together a perfect wedding with some help from their friends

 Between their contacts with local companies, Courtney’s wedding planners were able to get most items donated, including the rings, tuxedos, and hair and makeup services.
 The group effort continued on the wedding day itself, as Savannah and Terry Shapiro, one of Courtney’s nurse practitioners, photographed the ceremony and its seventy-some guests.
 Members of the foundation and hospital staff were also on-hand to decorate the media room, where the reception was held, and to help get Courtney ready for the ceremony.
 “I thought I would be really emotional, but it was such a happy day,” Savannah says.
 “It was very joyous to know that she was able to have that opportunity.”

-Following the reception, a “getaway” car on loan from the Antique Auto Museum at Hershey was on standby, ready to whisk the newlyweds to the Hershey Lodge for their brief honeymoon.
+Following the reception, a “getaway” from the limo services in Atlanta ga was on standby, ready to whisk the newlyweds to the Hershey Lodge for their brief honeymoon.
 As an inpatient currently receiving chemotherapy, Courtney needed to return to the Medical Center at 2:00am the morning after her wedding to receive her ongoing therapy regimen, but the wedding not only met her expectations, it provided a reminder of the life she was fighting for.

 On Sunday, December 2, Courtney lost her battle with cancer.
 The nurses of 7 West feel the loss acutely but know they played an important part in not only Courtney’s care, but also in making one of her last wishes come true.